kbrugh/meditation/README.md

 **Gamma** (27+ Hz):
         Wide Awake.
 This state has clear cognitive-enhancing effects: Information Processing Speed and Visual Motor Coordination, Freedom from Distractibility, Visual Short-Term Memory and Sequencing Ability, and Arithmetic/Number Ability and Short-Term Memory.
 Also shows strong potential for migraine therapy as 53% of subjects reported decreased migraine frequency.

+**LOW-FREQUENCY UPDATE:**
+       While the idea of visually inducing Delta and Theta patterns may be desirable, recent evidence may suggest such flashing is not a useful way to do so, as 5 hz is still 300 flashes per minute and that may be too rapid and too stimulating compared to the relaxation state desired.
+Further research is required, but for now, it might be recommended that you stick with the Alpha, Beta, and Gamma ranges.

 **Study Sources:**
 http://www.transparentcorp.com/research/Huang-PsychologicalEffectsBrainwaveEntrainmentPDF.php
 http://bmcneurosci.biomedcentral.com/articles/10.1186/1471-2202-7-21